marcelagalvisres/marcelagalvisres.github.io/index.md

 - The plot shows that the Prediction algorithms _can save up to 24% of the costs_ associated with an educational intervention

 ---
-## Algorithms - Optmizing interpretability and fairness of machine learning models
+## Algorithms - Optmizing the interpretability and fairness of machine learning models
 ### [An algorithm to reduce the number of features in classification using clustering of the categories of categorical predictors](https://marcelagalvisres.github.io/clustcat/)

 - We significantly reduced the complexity (number of dummies to consider) of the logit model **60% to 95% reduction**